-My master bedroom closet: what once was a nice upgrade has turned into something that’s completely falling apart!
+My primary bedroom closet: what once was a nice upgrade has turned into something that’s completely falling apart!

-Within the first year of starting this blog, I wrote at length about converting the three boring hanging poles of my master bedroom closet into a more robust closet organization system.
+Within the first year of starting this blog, I wrote at length about converting the three boring hanging poles of my primary bedroom closet into a more robust closet organization system.

 It was fine… for a few years.
 But I bought all of the pieces on steep clearance from Lowes, and it all came together somewhat shabbily.
 I most definitely got what I paid for, and spent years trying to make it work.